kp7742/UE4Dumper/README.md

 		2) Added 64bit Offsets to Fix 64bit Support
 		3) Updated SDK Generation Method for Faster Dumping
 		4) Short Options has been remove due to conflict with new options
+- v0.7: Fixed Object Dumping issue for PUBG CN(As of Now Tested on GP v1.8.10.8640).

 ## Features
 - No need of Ptrace